awsdocs/amazon-workspaces-administration-guide/doc_source/amazon-workspaces-vpc.md

    1. Select the route table\.
 Under **Name**, choose the edit icon \(the pencil\), and enter a name \(for example, `workspaces-private-routetable`\), and then choose the check mark to save the name\.

    1. On the **Routes** tab, verify that there is one route for local traffic and another route that sends all other traffic to the NAT gateway\.
+For example, you should see entries similar to those in the following table\.
+[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/workspaces/latest/adminguide/amazon-workspaces-vpc.html)

 1. In the navigation pane, choose **Subnets**, and select the second private subnet that you created \(for example, `WorkSpaces Private Subnet 2`\)\.
 On the **Route Table** tab, verify that the route table is the private route table \(for example, `workspaces-private-routetable`\)\.
 If the route table is different, choose **Edit** and select this route table\.

+### Step 5: Route Your WorkSpaces to the Subnets<a name="route-workspaces-subnets-nat"></a>

+To route your WorkSpaces to your VPC's subnets, make sure to select your VPC and subnets during the process of setting up your WorkSpaces directory\.

+To set up your WorkSpaces directory, see [Launch a Virtual Desktop Using Amazon WorkSpaces](launch-workspaces-tutorials.md), and select the tutorial for the type of directory you'd like to use \(AWS Managed Microsoft AD, Simple AD, AD Connector, or a trust relationship between your AWS Managed Microsoft AD directory and your on\-premises domain\)\.

 ## Configure a VPC with Public Subnets<a name="configure-vpc-public-subnets"></a>